 Episode 1: Man of Merit

-Cleveland, departing office, tells incoming President McKinley: “If you want things to run smoothly around here, keep Cortelyou.”
-McKinley does.
-Under his steady, paternal leadership, Cortelyou’s responsibilities expand.
-He’s shown managing White House operations during the Spanish-American War, helping track troop movements and coordinating press dispatches from a “war room” of wall-mounted telegrams and maps.
-It is during this time he begins to hear of a cavalry officer, Theodore Roosevelt, whose boldness on the battlefield captures the nation’s imagination.
+Under McKinely’s steady, paternal leadership, Cortelyou’s responsibilities expand.
+He’s shown managing White House operations during the Spanish-American War, helping track troop movements and coordinating press dispatches from a “war room” of wall-mounted telegrams and maps (precursor to today’s Situation Room).
+It is during this time he begins to hear of a cavalry officer, Theodore Roosevelt, whose boldness on the battlefield in Cuba captures the nation’s imagination.
+Back in the President’s office, the French Ambassador is concerned that his package will not get to the intended party in time.
+The President scoffs, “you saw me give it to Cortelyou, didn’t you?”
+The Ambassador looks to his right to lock eyes with the White House Chief Stewart, who nods knowingly.

 As the music plays, the screen intercuts: a young anarchist, Leon Czolgosz, isolated and grim, sits on a cot in a dim boarding house.
 He unwraps a revolver from a cloth and carefully loads it.
 Only piano music fills the silence.
 The camera lingers on his hands - methodical, precise and mirroring Cortelyou’s on the keys.

 The episode closes with a parallel: Cortelyou carefully places his travel documents for the President’s upcoming visit to the 1901 Pan-American Exposition in Buffalo, NY - his expression marked by concern.
 Leon Czolgosz prepares for the same destination, casually tossing his train ticket into a small suitcase.
+Two men, headed to the same place.
+One tasked with aiding the President, the other intent on killing him.

 Next